 A wonderfully rich americano is usually made with two shots of espresso, which are then added to as much hot water as you like.
 Of course, you can always add more or less water to suit your taste.

 Americano coffee is also pretty versatile and can suit almost any type of coffee drinker.
 Some variations on an americano include an iced americano - which is made using espresso, cold water, and ice cubes - and a short americano.
 Short americanos are made with equal parts espresso and water.
 While americanos are typically served without any milk or dairy alternative, you can always add sugar and milk to taste.
 For a lighter taste, you can add milk to cut through the bitterness and create a creamier cup of coffee.

 Americanos are the perfect coffee for experimenting with a dairy alternative, too.
 The dark, nutty flavor of the espresso pairs beautifully with nut-based milk alternatives like almond or cashew milk and can add a hint of sweetness to your brew without having to add any sugar or sweeteners.

-To get the best tasting Americano, it’s better to use dark roast coffee beans.
+To get the best tasting Americano, it’s better to use darker roast coffee beans.
 Dark roast coffee beans, like the ones we offer at Lifeboost, create a richer, more intense flavor.

 By using dark roast beans, you need less coffee to get the dark, flavorful americano you desire.